sapegin/washingcode-book/manuscript/150_Editing.md

 Typos in the comments and names not only make the code slightly harder to read but also make it harder to search for.
 If we’re searching for `departureDate` but in some places it’s misspelled `depratureDate`, we’re not going to find those places.

-T> I use two spell checking extension for Visual Studio Code: [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) and [Typos spell checker](https://marketplace.visualstudio.com/items?itemName=tekumara.typos-vscode) — they compliment each other well.
+T> I use two spell checking extension for Visual Studio Code: [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) (based on CSpell) and [Typos spell checker](https://marketplace.visualstudio.com/items?itemName=tekumara.typos-vscode) — they compliment each other well.
 The Code Spell Checker is a more traditional spell checker and only checks words longer than three words, and the Typos fixes common misspellings (for example, `ot` instead of `to`).
 WebStorm comes with a good spell checker too.

 I> We talk more about greppability (the quality that makes code findable) in the [Make the code greppable](#greppability) section of the _Other techniques_ chapter.